sbaldasty/bedivere/README.md

 ### Technical enhancements
 - [x] Improvise a double-click listener for lists
+- [ ] Use swing editor for main form
 - [ ] Fire change events from table cell edits
 - [ ] Add kotlin linter